kevinsimper/kubernetes-workshop/05-what-did-we-learn-presentation/readme.md

-class: middle
+class: center, middle
 # What did we learn

 ---
-class: middle
+class: center, middle
 # tags is used a lot

 ---
-class: middle
+class: center, middle
 # load balacing is simple

 ---
-class: middle
+class: center, middle
 # bootstrapping redis in kubernetes is easy

 ---
-class: middle
+class: center, middle
 # hosting
+---
+class: center, middle
+# what we did not cover:
+---
+class: center, middle
+# deployment
+## kind: deployment
+## rollingdeploy
+---
+class: center, middle
+# secrets
+---
+# thanks for this time
 ---